Standard Audit File for Tax (SAF-T) for Norway

 If the Financial dimensions check box is cleared, only those financial dimensions that were used in transactions during the reporting period will be reported in the <MasterFiles> node of the report.

-In the Personnel number field, select an employee to add the employee to the <UserID> node of the report.
-This node reports the ID of the user who generated the audit file.
+In the Personnel number field, select an employee to add the employee to the <AuditFileSender> node of the report.
+This node reports information about the contact person for the audit file (First name and Last name).

 You can also apply filters for the Main accounts and General journal entry fields by using Records to include FastTab in the dialog box for the report.